local-seo-for-beginners

 On-Page SEO for Local Business

-Local on-page optimisation ensures every webpage signals geographic relevance.
+Local on-page optimization ensures every webpage signals geographic relevance.
 Techniques include:

 Example: A plumber in Bhaktapur can create separate pages for “pipe repair Bhaktapur” and “water heater installation Kathmandu Valley”.